Ram-Bihari/interdps-event/omz.md

 The Impact of Fast Fashion on Garment Workers

 Economic Impact: Fast fashion has a negative impact on the local economy, particularly in developing countries like India.
 The industry is dominated by a few large multinational corporations that have a monopoly on the market.
 These corporations often dictate the terms of trade, leading to unfair wages and working conditions for workers.

+ Buy less. choose well. make it last. by viviene westwood